Roppongi Vice: All Elite Wrestling (2021–present)

+Best Friends (2021–2024)

 On the May 24, 2021, episode of AEW Dark: Elevation, Beretta, along with Chuck Taylor and Orange Cassidy, saved Romero from an attack by Ryan Nemeth, Peter Avalon and Cezar Bononi, briefly reuniting Roppongi Vice as their theme music played and they embraced in the ring.
-Romero would return to AEW and on the December 8, 2021, episode of AEW Dynamite would team with Beretta's current tag-team partner, Taylor, in a losing effort against The Young Bucks.
+Romero would return to AEW and on the December 8 episode of AEW Dynamite would team with Beretta's current tag team partner, Taylor, in a losing effort against The Young Bucks.
 After the match, The Young Bucks, along with Adam Cole assaulted the pair.
 Beretta made a surprise return, having been out following neck surgery, to come to their aid.
 After fighting off the assailants Romero, Beretta, Taylor, and the rest of the Best Friends stable celebrated in the ring while the Roppongi Vice theme music was played.

 Beretta and Romero opened the February 11, 2022, episode of AEW Rampage with a match against the Young Bucks, in a losing effort.
-They reunited again for the March 28, 2022, episode of Elevation in a winning effort against The Factory.
-They would later appear on the May 18, 2022, episode of Dynamite.
-On the May 25, 2022, episode of Dynamite they faced off FTR for the ROH World Tag Team Championships; however, the match ended in a no contest after a mid-match interruption by United Empire's Jeff Cobb and Great-O-Khan.
-This led to a triple-threat tag-team Winner Takes All match between the three teams being scheduled at AEWxNJPW: Forbidden Door for the ROH World Tag Team Championships, and Cobb and O-Khan's IWGP Tag Team Championships.
+They reunited again for the March 28 episode of Elevation in a winning effort against The Factory.
+They would later appear on the May 18 episode of Dynamite.
+On the May 25 episode of Dynamite they faced off against FTR for the ROH World Tag Team Championship; however, the match ended in a no contest after a mid-match interruption by United Empire's Jeff Cobb and Great-O-Khan.
+This led to a triple-threat tag team Winner Takes All match between the three teams being scheduled at Forbidden Door for the ROH World Tag Team Championship, and Cobb and O-Khan's IWGP Tag Team Championship.
+At the event, the triple-threat tag team match was won by FTR.
+Since then, Roppongi Vice have been used sporadically on AEW programming in multi-man matches, including on the Zero Hour pre-shows of Full Gear and the following year's Forbidden Door.
+On the February 7, 2024, episode of Rampage they and Cassidy were defeated by the Undisputed Kingdom (Matt Taven, Mike Bennett and Roderick Strong).
+April 3, 2024 episode of Dynamite, Berretta attacked Orange Cassidy using the knee strike, thus turning him heel after the duo lost a match to the Young Bucks, leaving the Best Friends and disbanding the team.
+He would join the Don Callis Family soon after.